shakfu/pma/docs/dev/implementation-plan.md

 Each phase states what it changes, how it is accepted, and the gate that must hold before the next phase starts.
 Sizes are rough estimates, in sessions of work, not commitments.

+Revision note, 2026-09-19.
+Phase 2b, containment and the channel, is added from `using-containers.md`, with the `design.md` decisions it supersedes listed under "Amendments to design.md".
+It is numbered out of order because phases 3, 4a and 4b were built before it.

 Revision note.
 The first version of this plan placed phase 1's gate ahead of the records that prove it, numbered one migration for a column that already exists, and treated unattended shipping as a single step.
 This version moves the attempt and decision records into phase 1, splits phase 4 into three gated parts, and adds the config schema work that the worker adapter needs.
 Superseded decisions in `design.md` are listed under "Amendments to design.md".

 ## Phase 0: measured pilot